shrewdacumen/shortly-app-by-sungwook/shortly-app-swiftui-fmlzpw/design/README.md

   - TheGlobalUIParameter.is_debugging_mode controls whether it is in debugging mode or not.

   - Entering the same `url-string` will be discarded, not being added as a row but showing its error message on the TextEdit Field again as the same way as others.

+  - Added 'Fetch Data' animation while waiting for getting the short code from SHRTCODE.

+  - And when the shortcode is copied to clipboard, there is a short 700ms animation that notify the user to confirm it as well.